pmean/build-website/text/16/chart-review.md

 Finally, think about your C, your comparison group.Sometimes the I defined the C. If you are studying a surgical intervention for a particular medical condition, your comparison group is often those patients with the medical condition who get a pharmaceutical intervention instead of getting cut open.
 Sometimes you split the P in half, so that some of the patient population becomes the comparison group.
 So you are interested in pregnant women, and your desire is to compare pre-term births among these women with full-term births.

 Also keep in mind that not every research study has a comparison group, and sometimes the comparison is internal (e.g., comparison of medication usage before and after a particular intervention).
 If you have an explicit comparison group, though, make sure that the comparison group is different than your patient population, but different in only one dimension.
-If your patient population is kids with asthma who visit the emergency room during a weekday between 9am and 5pm, then your comparison group might be ADULTS with asthma  who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with BRONCHITIS who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with asthma who have an OUTPATIENT visit on a weekday between 9am and 5pm, or it might be kids with asthma who visit the emergency room on an EVENING/WEEKEND.
+If your patient population is kids with asthma who visit the emergency room during a weekday between 9am and 5pm, then your comparison group might be ADULTS with asthmaï¿½ who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with BRONCHITIS who visit the emergency room on a weekday between 9am and 5pm, or it might be kids with asthma who have an OUTPATIENT visit on a weekday between 9am and 5pm, or it might be kids with asthma who visit the emergency room on an EVENING/WEEKEND.

 Once you've specified your P, I, C, and O, take a look at them for any ambiguities.
 Do your terms have objective definitions that are easily identified.
 You want research that is reproducible.
 You asking for a lot of trouble if your definitions for P, I, C, or O are subjective or if they are difficult to identify in the patient's chart.